gaetano-foster/Shakespeare/README.md

 # Shakespeare
 C library that allows you to make your code look like a poem from the 16th century.

-I _dare_ you to create something functional, yet horriffic with this.
+I _dare_ you to create something functional, yet horrific with this.